 The normal working hours for the court are 8:30 am to 4:30 pm.
 If you are seated on a trial you may serve later than 4:30 pm.

 Jurors should dress comfortably, but properly for a courthouse.
 Business casual attire is appropriate.
-No shorts or tee shirts are permitted.
+No shorts or t-shirts are permitted.
 Those who arrive inappropriately dressed will be required to return on a later occasion.

 A jury summons is a court order.
 Any juror who fails to appear when summoned may be fined and/or imprisoned for contempt of court.
 It is in your best interest to appear if you are summoned to avoid any future action.

 Pennsylvania law does not exclude persons due to their age.
+Jurors are to be over the age of 18.
 However, if you are 70 years of age or older you may be excused without a doctor’s note.

-The Jury Selection Commission realizes prospective jurors may have been summoned at an inconvenient time and is willing to defer service to a more convenient time in most instances.
-Jurors may request a first-time postponement in writing.
-Jurors may select a new date of their choice, with limitations.
+The Office of Jury Selection realizes prospective jurors may have been summoned at an inconvenient time and is willing to defer service to a more convenient time in most instances.
+Jurors may request a first-time postponement in their iJuror account.
+After completing the questionnaire, you will be able to Request a Deferral.
+Jurors may select a new date of their choice from the options available.
 Subsequent postponements are not allowed unless it is an extreme emergency that was not anticipated when the first postponement was granted.

 If you are a person with a disability and require reasonable accommodations please contact the ADA Coordinator at 215-348-6775, no later than 7 days prior to your report date.